 - Suspend or remove listings where the number is absent or invalid.

-- Share reservation data with the competent housing authorities.
+- Share reservation data with the competent authorities.

-Airbnb and Booking have been collecting registration numbers in listing forms since around 2022 in many regions.
+Airbnb and Booking have been asking for the registration number in their listing forms for years in many Spanish regions.
 What changes in May 2026 is that verification becomes mandatory: if the number is missing or does not match, the listing comes down.
+The exact format each region expects is in which registration number goes on Airbnb and Booking.

-- Your listing can be removed from platforms from May 2026 onwards.
+- Your listing can be removed from platforms from May 2026 onwards1.

 - Your SES.HOSPEDAJES setup may be incomplete.
 The establishment code (código de establecimiento) required for SES.HOSPEDAJES submissions is separate from the tourist registration number, but most regions require active tourist registration before you can legally operate.

 Registration is managed by each autonomous community.
-There is no single national process yet.
+There is no single national process.
 Key regions:

 | Region | Registry name | Authority |